adaptivemgmt/datamonster-api/docs/examples.rst

     dg.start_data_refresh(df)
     dg.get_current_status()

-One will notice the `status` of the data group object change.
+The status of the data group object will change to reflect the latest status

 If the schema of dataframe does not match the schema expected by data group, an exception is raised with a useful message.